Skip to content

 Visitors of www.example.com will receive a 301 redirect to example.com with the original path and query preserved.
 The certificate for www is issued automatically.

 Exclusions are entered line by line.
-Add only required service paths, and do not exclude areas that handle user data, authentication, or administrative functions.
+Add only required paths, and do not exclude areas that handle user data, authentication, or administrative functions.

 Rules: